filipvanlaenen/british_polls/contact.md

 + want more information about how the results were calculated,
 + think you've found an error,
 + want to see a particular opinion poll added or its calculation started,
-+ or have suggestions for more information that could be published,
++ have suggestions for more information that could be published,
++ want to see a similar site for a different country,
++ or have any other suggestion to improve this site,

 you can contact me through any of the following channels: